HAE-RAE/QARV/README.md

 Default: auto
 Usage: --num_gpus NUMBER

-**--exp** : Specifies which experiment to run.
+**--exp_settings** : Specifies which experiment to run.
 This option allows the selection of different experimental setups.
 Type: str
+Default: mc
+Usage: --exp_settings EXPERIMENT_OPTION(current options: cot, mc, sc-3, sc-5, ...)

+**--use_vllm** : Specifies whether to use a very large language model (vLLM) for inference.
+Type: bool
-Default: None
+Default: True
-Usage: --exp EXPERIMENT_OPTION(only "sc" is provided now)
+Usage: --use_vllm true or false

 **--model_cache_dir** : Specifies the directory for caching models and other data used by Hugging Face libraries.
 Type: str
 Default: None
 Usage: --model_cache_dir PATH_TO_CACHE_DIRECTORY

-**--use_vllm** : Specifies whether to use a very large language model (vLLM) for inference.
-Type: bool
-Default: True
-Usage: --use_vllm true or false

 **--model_branch** : Used to specify a particular model branch on the Hugging Face platform when you want to utilize models other than the main branch.
 Type: str
 Default: None
 Usage: --model_branch BRANCH_NAME

+**--seed** : Sets the random seed for reproducibility.
+Type: int
+Default: 2024
+Usage: --seed SEED_VALUE

+**--dataset_subset** : Specifies the subset of the dataset for language selection.
+Type: str
+Default: None
+Usage: --dataset_subset SUBSET_OPTION(current options: english, korean)

 ## Contributing

 We welcome contributions to this project!
 For detailed guidelines on how to contribute, please refer to our [Contribution Pages](https://github.com/guijinSON/QARV/tree/main).